When the Benches Become a Bar: Residents Sound the Alarm on the Paseo Marítimo

 What Is Often Overlooked

 Several aspects are missing from the public debate: first, the economic logic of some shops that attract customers with late sales.
 Second, the social consequences for residents — sleep loss, fear of escalation, and the longer-term displacement of those who seek quiet nights.
-Third, the health risks: mixed drinks with energy drinks, alcohol consumption by minors and early signs that night-time groups more frequently get into conflicts.
+Third, the health risks, as outlined in the WHO fact sheet on alcohol: mixed drinks with energy drinks, alcohol consumption by minors and early signs that night-time groups more frequently get into conflicts.
 And finally the purely physical effect: less cleanliness, benches with lingering smells and damaged seating surfaces after some nights.

 Concrete Demands from the Neighborhood